 It’s Batman Day today, so naturally, I’ve had DC’s Dark Knight Detective on the brain.
-Specifically, I’ve been thinking about writer Grant Morrison’s epic seven-year stint chronicling the Caped Crusader’s exploits, which kicked off back in 2006 when Batman #655 hit stands.
+Specifically, I’ve been thinking about writer Grant Morrison’s epic seven-year stint chronicling the Caped Crusader’s exploits, which kicked off back in 2006 with Batman #655.

 In tandem with a host of artists – most notably Andy Kubert, J.H.
 Williams III, Tony Daniel, Frank Quitely, Frazer Irving, and Chris Burnham – Morrison navigated crossover events and line-wide reboots to offer a definitive (if occasionally disjointed) take on Batman that touches on the character’s entire history.